PankajTiwari1977/test-project/README.md

 # Elearn Frontend (React)
-This is my first frontend project.
+This is my first frontend project on git hub.
 This is the frontend for the **Elearn Portal**, built using **React.js**.
 It provides a clean UI to display courses and their lessons.

 ---